The Galactus Trilogy: "The Startling Saga of the Silver Surfer!"

-The Silver Surfer arrives to attack his former master, giving Johnny the time he needs to return from Galactus' planet with the Ultimate Nullifier.
+The Silver Surfer arrives and attacks his former master, giving Johnny the time he needs to return from Galactus' planet with the Ultimate Nullifier.
 When Reed threatens to use it against Galactus, he agrees to spare the Earth and leave if Reed gives him back the weapon.
-True to his word, Galactus leaves, but not before making it so the Surfer can never leave Earth by removing his "space-time powers".
-After the battle, before the Silver Surfer can leave and come to know his sudden new home, Alicia thanks him for his help, causing the jealous Thing to think that she is choosing the Surfer over him.
+True to his word, Galactus leaves, but not before trapping the Surfer on Earth by removing his "space-time powers".
+After the battle, before the Silver Surfer can leave and come to know his sudden new home, Alicia thanks him for his help, causing the jealous Thing to think she is choosing the Surfer over him.
 He quietly walks away, feeling nothing but rejection, before Alicia has a chance to introduce him with pride.

 As life returns to normal, the press dismisses the Galactus fiasco as a hoax, but some citizens prefer to believe otherwise with anything J. Jonah Jameson and the Daily Bugle claim to be a hoax.